endoflife-date/endoflife.date/products/azul-zulu.md

 {: .warning }
 > This page is tracking [CA builds](https://support.azul.com/hc/en-us/articles/360051512551-What-s-the-difference-between-CA-and-SA-bundles-of-Azul-Zulu-Builds-of-OpenJDK)
 > of Azul Zulu ([PSU](https://support.azul.com/hc/en-us/articles/4420847095444-Explaining-PSU-and-CPU)),
 > which are free to download and use.
-Extended support can be obtained with [Azul Platform Core](https://www.azul.com/products/core/).

 Azul Zulu builds are available for Java 6 and greater.
 It follows the same cadence as OpenJDK: